 CLEP allows students to demonstrate their knowledge in a wide range of subject areas.
 CLEP examinations are standardized tests that measure a person’s knowledge of the material covered in introductory college courses.
 The knowledge may have been obtained through on-the-job experiences, professional workshops, classes at business or technical schools, volunteer activities, or vocational pursuits.
 CLEP credits are treated as transfer credits and are awarded on a credit/no credit basis.
 Only passing grades appear on transcripts.
-Students will be required to submit the transcript for the CLEP courses to verify completion.
+Students must submit the transcript for the CLEP courses to verify completion.

 Exams for which credit is granted (based upon meeting the minimum score identified by CLEP), and the Misericordia University equivalent course:

 Misericordia University welcomes students from all nations.
 Students for whom English is not their first language must demonstrate language proficiency.
 Misericordia University’s admissions office can help students register for the Test of English as a Foreign Language (TOEFL), which measures listening and reading comprehension as well as written expression.
 Because Misericordia University does not offer English as a Second Language (ESL) programs, it is essential that the student demonstrate a mastery of the language sufficient to perform college-level work.